neosensory/neosensory-sdk-for-android-java/README.md

 ## Installation

 Use Jitpack to add the module dependency in your project + app build.gradle files.
-Click the jitback button the GitHub repo page for instructions.
+Click the jitback button on this GitHub repo page for instructions.
+Alternatively, you can clone this repo and import the neosensoryblessed module into your own project.
+You will still need to add the line `maven { url 'https://jitpack.io' }` in your project's build.gradle file under `allprojects { repositories { ... ` to ensure that BLESSED for Android dependency can be imported.

 ## Dependencies